UFUG2601-CPP-Programming/Fall2024Lab/lab00/README.md

 You can also see the detailed results in the **Status** page.
 ![status](./img/status.png)
 ### Tasks
 Today you need to register and login in the OJ system, and finish the **contest00**.
-It only contains a simple problem, you can solve it as long as you set up the enviroment correctly in you local computer.
+It only contains a simple problem, you can solve it as long as you know how to output information in C++.
+### Note
+1. The deadline for each contest is 23:59 on Sunday and you must submit your code before then.
+1. You can submit your code multiple times.